Billy Knott: Bradford City

-Knott signed a two-year contract with League One club Bradford City in May 2014, and stated that "[having heard] manager Phil Parkinson's plans to take the club forward you can't really turn that down."
+Knott signed a two-year contract with League One club Bradford City in May 2014 and stated that "[having heard] manager Phil Parkinson's plans to take the club forward, you can't really turn that down."
 Knott made his debut on 9 August in a 3–2 win against Coventry City at Valley Parade.
-Knott scored his first goal for the "Bantams" on 19 August, in a 3–1 win away to Crawley Town.
-On 27 August, he scored in a 2–1 win against West Yorkshire rivals Leeds United in the Second Round of the League Cup.
+Knott scored his first goal for the "Bantams" on 19 August in a 3–1 win away to Crawley Town.
+On 27 August, he scored in a 2–1 win against West Yorkshire rivals Leeds United in the second round of the League Cup.
 On 24 January, he played the first 80 minutes of City's 4–2 FA Cup giant-killing of Premier League champions Chelsea at Stamford Bridge, which he described as the greatest achievement of his career.
 After the game, he received a signed shirt from "Blues" captain John Terry, which he passed on to his Chelsea-supporting father.
 In the next round he helped Bradford beat another Premier League team, as they ran out 2–0 winners over his former club Sunderland.
-However, he lost his first team place to Josh Cullen, and was released at the end of the 2015–16 season.
+However, he lost his first-team place to Josh Cullen, and was released at the end of the 2015–16 season.

 Gillingham

 In June 2016, Knott signed a two-year contract with League One club Gillingham.
 Manager Justin Edinburgh said he was "a very bright talent".
-He struggled for form at Priestfield early in the season as he said he was "playing on the left in a diamond... but I would rather play top or bottom of the diamond to get on the ball"; he then was sidelined with a hamstring injury before manager Edinburgh was sacked in favour of Adrian Pennock in January.
+He struggled for form at Priestfield early in the season as he said he was "playing on the left in a diamond... but I would rather play top or bottom of the diamond to get on the ball"; he was then sidelined with a hamstring injury before manager Edinburgh was sacked in favour of Adrian Pennock in January.